damascenodiego/mdeartifacts.github.io/artifacts/202107_models/README.md

 ### How to set up a running environment?

+This artifact includes a few RScripts which can be run to reproduce our analysis and regenerate our figures.
 To setup a running environment, you will need the R Statistical package v4.0.5.
 More details about our environment are indicated in question _How many resources does it need?_